DANIELKAKAI/kenya-online-shopping-api/README.md

 # pricehub-shopping-api
 Working with pricehub api using python.

-works with any version of python
+Any version of python is applicable